paulb00th/galapagos/content/en/our-diving/our-diving.md

 Enriched air, also known as nitrox or EANx, contains less nitrogen than normal air.
 Breathing less nitrogen when you’re underwater means you can enjoy longer dives and shorter surface intervals.
 It's no wonder that PADI’s Enriched Air course has become so famous!

 PADI’s online ‘eLearning’® technology makes it easy to take the Enriched Air course, even if you have a busy schedule - complete the knowledge development section of the qualification where and when it is convenient, working at your own pace.
-You can connect with your instructor whenever you have a question and after you’ve completed the independent study, they will teach you how to analyze a tank, fill out an enriched air log, and set up your dive computer for nitrox.
+You can connect with your instructor whenever you have a question and after you’ve completed the independent study, they will teach you how to analyse a tank, fill out an enriched air log, and set up your dive computer for nitrox.
 Thereafter, you can take two optional dives with your instructor.

 **To take the PADI enriched air course with us, you must:**
 <blockquote>